boolean-jiang/clip_playground/README.md

-# Playground for CLIP-like models - updated to include GradCAM Visualization for CLIP versions with a Vision Transformer image encoder.
+# Playground for CLIP-like models
+Updated to include GradCAM Visualization for CLIP versions with a Vision Transformer image encoder.

 | Demo  | Colab Link |
 | ------------- | ------------- |